sshuklaji962/Rock-Paper-Scissors/README.md

 4. DOM Manipulation: The project employs different functions for DOM manipulation, allowing for dynamic updates to the game interface and scores based on user interactions.

+5. Auto Play Feature: The game also includes an auto-play mode.
+When activated, the computer and player selections are made automatically at a predefined interval using the setInterval function.
+Players can toggle this feature on and off according to their preference.

-# To play the game, follow this link:
+## To play the game, follow this link:
 https://sshuklaji962.github.io/Rock-Paper-Scissors/